Sacraments at St. Thomas Aquinas

 The children study all of the parts of the Mass in detail over the year but focus particularly on the Liturgy of the Eucharist leading up to the celebration of First Holy Communion.
 By exploring each of the parts of the Liturgy of the Eucharist in detail, the children learn that the Mass is a celebration of thanksgiving and that during the Eucharistic prayer, the priest asks the Holy Spirit to change the gifts of bread and wine into the Body and Blood of Jesus.

-In Year 6, the children prepared to receive the Sacrament of Confirmation.
-This was due to took place on Saturday 20th June 2020, it was rearranged for Saturday 7th November however due to Covid restrictions it was postponed, we will rearrange another date when it is safe to do so.
-Children were invited to participate in a Mass of enrolment to make a commitment before God that they and their families take on the responsibilities placed before them.
+In Year 6, the children prepare to receive the Sacrament of Confirmation.
+Children are invited to participate in a Mass of enrolment to make a commitment before God that they and their families take on the responsibilities placed before them.

 During Religious Education lessons in school, the children study the Holy Spirit in detail.
 They look at the fruits and gifts of the Holy Spirit and think about how these will work in their future lives.
 The children study the events of Pentecost and think about how they will be like the disciples when the Holy Spirit comes down upon them.
 As Confirmation is a Sacrament of initiation, the children explore how Baptism and Confirmation are linked, focusing in particular at the signs and symbols used in both.